chelsea-designs/bird-search-and-rescue/README.md

 ## UX

 ### Overall Goals
-* To provide an ecommerce solution for a small business selling computer products to consumers - B2C
+* To provide an ecommerce solution for a small charity selling fundraising products to consumers - B2C
 * To enable business employees to maintain and update the site content in line with their needs easily.
 * To provide the business owner/manager a degree of control over the site.
 * To provide users with a simple product selection and purchase experience.